ArJSarmiento/Image-Classifier-Django/README.md

 # Image-Classifier-Django
 A dynamic image classifier website that uses a Tensorflow Machine learning model in the Django Web Framework.
+To run this project, make sure you have Python 3.8 virtual environment set-up.

 # Setup:
 1.